 21st Century Heraldry is an ongoing project by Dutch designers Rens Muis & Pieter Vos working under the name of 75B.
 They are continuously collecting and studying the symbolic armory of our time.

-For Rotterdam, being the Cultural Capital of Europe in 2001, the Dutch designers working together under the name 75B developed a contemporary crest for their homecity Rotterdam.
-This shield consisted of both representative succesfull icons of the city as well as the reverse sided issues and phenomena.
-Next to it’s skyline, harbour and university, the traumatic WWII bombing, a fast-food chain and the hooligan-related gabber-house music were shown.
+In 2001 they made a new crest for their homecity Rotterdam being the Cultural Capital of Europe.
+It’s current heraldic achievements were visualized in a coat of arms with both representative successful icons of the city as well as the reverse sided issues and phenomena.
+Next to it’s skyline, harbour and university, the traumatic WWII bombing, a fast-food chain and the hooliganism related gabber house music were included.

-Six years later, being renowned Dutch designers, 75B were artists in residence at the Art Center College of Design in Pasadena, Los Angeles.
-As an inhabitant of this City for a year they created their crest for Los Angeles.
-Again both the sunny as the dark side of the city were visable; Oscar awards wearing bloods and crips bandanas, plastic surgery culture in Beverly Hills, homeless district Skid Row, and the Playboy bunny wearing Micky Mouse-ears were part of the armory.
+As artists in residence living for a year in Los Angeles they created one for L.A. in 2008.
+Again both the sunny as the dark side were pictured; Oscars wearing bloods and crips bandanas, plastic surgery culture in Beverly Hills, homeless district Skid Row, and a Playboy bunny wearing Micky Mouse ears were part of the armory.

 Muis and Vos decided to make this an extensive project titled 21st Century Heraldry and editions for Amsterdam, Hamburg, Napoli and Palermo followed.
 These crests received a lot of attention and to many requests for an affordable version.
 Therefore poster versions were printed and made available.